 Tennessee WIC Program: Early Childhood Overweight and Obesity

-In 2017, approximately 31% of participants were considered to be overweight or have obesity.
-About 1 in 6 children (15.7%) aged 2 to 4 years enrolled in Tennessee WIC had a BMI above the 95th percentile.
+In 2018, approximately 26% of participants were considered to be overweight or have obesity.
+Among children aged 2 to 4 years who were enrolled in Tennessee WIC, 13.7% had a BMI above the 95th percentile.
 In general, higher obesity rates were noted for:

-Obesity rates exceeded state rate in 52 counties and ranged from 6 percent to 25 percent.
+Obesity rates exceeded the state rate in 51 counties and ranged from 2.3 percent to 21.1 percent.
 Obesity prevalence also varied among regions.
 Shelby county had the lowest obesity rate and Sullivan county had the highest obesity rate.
-Between 2008 and 2015, Tennessee WIC has seen no statistically significant change in obesity among child participants.
+Between 2009 and 2015, Tennessee WIC has seen no statistically significant change in obesity among child participants.
 Across the state, 13 out of Tennessee’s 95 counties saw declines in obesity rates within the same time period.

-The following maps illustrate 2018 county-level estimates of overweight and obesity among WIC children 2 to 4 years.
+The following maps illustrate 2018 county-level estimates of overweight and obesity among WIC children aged 2 to 4 years.

-The table below contains county-level obesity estimates for Tennessee WIC children aged 2 to 4 years.
+The table below contains county-level estimates for Tennessee WIC children aged 2 to 4 years.
 Use the box below to find your county.

 |Location||WIC Children Overweight (%)||WIC Children Obese (%)|